Climate Change Mitigation and Adaptation

 Strategy

-In 2023, THSRC conducted a comprehensive assessment of climate change risks and opportunities referring to the TCFD disclosure framework.
-The latest climate risk assessment was completed by the Company at the end of the 2022.
-Taking into account the unique characteristics of the railway transport industry and prioritizing internal natural disaster management practices, the assessment identified six major risks from 22 climate-related risks, including two transition risks and four physical risks.
-The potential impacts of these risks were also evaluated based on our timeline.
+THSRC conducted a comprehensive assessment of climate change risks and opportunities referring to the TCFD disclosure framework.
+At the same time, the Company continues to introduce scenario analysis and financial quantification of risks, and the results will be disclosed in subsequent reports.
+The latest climate risk assessment was completed by the Company at the end of the 2024.
+Taking into account the unique characteristics of the railway transport industry and prioritizing internal natural disaster management practices, the assessment identified 3 moderate risks and 3 high risks from 12 climate-related risks, including 2 transition risks and 4 physical risks.
+A timeline of potential impacts of climate risks is also incorporated into the transformation plan.
+The periods of impact are classified as short-term (2024–2026), medium-term (2027–2035), and long-term (2035–2050).
+The response actions and related financial descriptions for managing climate risks will be disclosed in subsequent reports.
 Please refer to the table below for the results of this evaluation.

-Based on the results of the climate risk assessment mentioned before, THSRC has chosen climate risk events that will have a “short-term impact” and has taken an assessment of response measures.
-Currently, THSRC has established an early warning mechanism for climate disasters and will further enhance the disaster tolerance of track-related infrastructure and the climate resilience of operating system.
+Based on the results of the climate risk assessment mentioned before, THSRC has established the guidelines for adverse weather operations, and implemented corresponding actions based on physical risks.
+Currently, the Company has already developed a sound early warning mechanism for climate-related disasters and will further enhance the disaster tolerance of track-related infrastructure and the climate resilience of operating system.
 This will ensure the provision of safe and secure services, allowing passengers to travel safely.

 One of the six primary axes of THSRC's sustainability strategy, THSRC's medium to long-term strategic blueprint for the next five years, is to address the impact of extreme climate and mitigate disaster risks.
 To achieve this, THSRC will actively collaborate with government agencies, academic institutions, and relevant industries to enhance climate adaptability, minimize operational disruptions, and reduce financial losses.